BDC Hamburger Icon

 What are the problems with the iron triangle?

-This is often simplified by the metaphor “too many cooks in the kitchen.”
+This is often simplified by the metaphor “too many cooks in the kitchen,” as Van Coppenolle suggested above.
 The basic concept is that when you add more people to a problem, the additional communication overhead and complexity of team dynamics often have a negative effect on the timeline as a whole.

-That pretty much eliminates the combination of good and fast as a real option.
+The scenario above pretty much eliminates the combination of good and fast as a real option.
 That leaves us with good and cheap, but that means the project will take a long time.
 However, that doesn’t have to be the case if you use the lean method.
+Mikadze, who frequently utilizes the lean method, explains why the iron triangle can be a helpful framework if you don’t see it as unchangeable.

 FYIDid you know